HieuTkZ/HieuTkZ/README.md

 I'm Hieu, a passionate student at Da Nang University of Science and Technology.

 🌟 Interests:
-- Programming and Software Development
+- Programming, AI, ML, Software Development
 - IoT and Embedded Systems
 - Problem-Solving and Optimization